fatsed/NLP-Learning-fatsedz/nlp-text-extraction-practice/README.md

 ### **4️⃣ 04_api_error_handling.ipynb**
 **Summary:** Handling common API request errors.
 **Description:**
-Explains how to detect status codes such as `429 Too Many Requests`, use `Retry-After`, and safely retry failed requests.
+Explains how to detect status codes such as `429 Too Many Requests`, use the `Retry-After` header, and safely retry failed requests.

 ---